 - Go straight on for 220 metres, passing several houses on your right-hand side.
 You will reach a road where you turn right.
-In 20 metres you come to the William IV pub, Albury Heath, on your right, the suggested place for lunch.
-Coming out of the pub after lunch, turn right along the road.
+In 20 metres you come to the William IV pub, Albury Heath, on your right, which was the suggested lunch stop - but it CLOSED suddenly in September 2023 and is up for sale.

-- Continue along the road.
+- Continue along the road past the closed pub.
 In 275 metres go under the railway bridge, ignoring footpaths to the right and left, to continue on the car road.

 - In 370 metres you come to a car road T-junction and turn left,signposted to Farley Green, your direction due south.

-- In 45 metres turn right onto a broad track, signposted as a public footpath and also “Surrey Hacking Park and Ride”, your direction 215°.
+- In 45 metres turn right onto a broad track, signposted as a public footpath (The sign to “Surrey Hacking Park and Ride” was missing November 2021), your direction 215°.

 - In 40 metres you pass the horse-riding centre on your right.
 Continue on uphill and slightly to the right.
 In a further 50 metres keep straight on across a track (a horse gallops).

-- In a further 70 metres where the track bends left go right, following a footpath sign, along an enclosed path with a fence on your left and hedge on the right, your direction 265°.
+- In a further 70 metres where the track bends left go right, following a two-armed footpath sign, along an enclosed path with a fence on your left and hedge on the right, gently uphill, your direction 265°.

-- In 90 metres cross a stile to enter the wood, marked Blackheath on the OS map.
+- In 110 metres go through a metal swing gate to enter a pine wood, marked Blackheath on the OS map.
 In 20 metres take the right-hand fork and now keep ahead, ignoring all ways off.

-- In 210 metres go past a redundant stile.
+- In 210 metres cross over a stile in a fenceline.
 In 20 metres at a junction of paths, keep straight on (the footpath post is numbered 235), your direction 285°.